Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 1. Click **Deploy** and then **Jobs**.
 2. Click **Create job** and then **Deploy job**.
+3. Fill in details about the job, calling it **Daily Job**.
-3. Select the **Generate docs on run** option.
+4. Select the **Generate docs on run** option.
 This will enable dbt Cloud to pull in metadata from the warehouse to supplement the documentation found in the **Explore** section.

 ![Select the 'Generate docs on run' option when configuring your dbt Cloud job.](assets/generate_docs_on_run.png)

-4. Then, click **Run now** to trigger the job.
+5. Then, click **Run now** to trigger the job.

 ![Select the 'Generate docs on run' option when configuring your dbt Cloud job.](assets/job_run_now.png)

+6. You may optionally set a schedule for the the job to run on.

 ### Additional job features for a data mesh